joaoprado-rs/rustywt/README.md

 # rustywt

-A simple JWT (JSON Web Token) generator implemented in Rust, focusing on the HS256 (HMAC SHA-256) algorithm.
-This project demonstrates how to create and sign JWTs without relying on external JWT crates, providing an educational insight into the inner workings of JWTs and cryptographic signing in Rust.
+A simple JWT (JSON Web Token) crate implemented in Rust, focusing on the HS256 (HMAC SHA-256) algorithm.
+This crate allows you to create and sign JWTs without relying on external JWT crates, providing an educational insight into the inner workings of JWTs and cryptographic signing in Rust.

 ## Table of Contents